awsdocs/iam-user-guide/doc_source/id_credentials_temp_request.md

 To call the API operations, you can use one of the [AWS SDKs](http://aws.amazon.com/tools/)\.
 The SDKs are available for a variety of programming languages and environments, including Java, \.NET, Python, Ruby, Android, and iOS\.
 The SDKs take care of tasks such as cryptographically signing your requests, retrying requests if necessary, and handling error responses\.
 You can also use the AWS STS Query API, which is described in the [AWS Security Token Service API Reference](https://docs.aws.amazon.com/STS/latest/APIReference/)\.
 Finally, two command line tools support the AWS STS commands: the [AWS Command Line Interface](https://aws.amazon.com/documentation/cli), and the [AWS Tools for Windows PowerShell](https://aws.amazon.com/documentation/powershell)\.

-The AWS STS API operations create a new session with temporary security credentials that consist of an access key and a session token\.
-The access key consists of an access key ID and a secret key\.
+The AWS STS API operations create a new session with temporary security credentials that include an access key pair and a session token\.
+The access key pair consists of an access key ID and a secret key\.
 Users \(or an application that the user runs\) can use these credentials to access your resources\.
-You can create a role session and pass session policies programmatically using AWS STS API operations\.
+You can create a role session and pass session policies and session tags programmatically using AWS STS API operations\.
 The resulting session's permissions are the intersection of the role's identity\-based policies and the session policies\.
-For more information about session policies, see [Session Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_session)\.
+For more information about session policies, see [Session Policies](access_policies.md#policies_session)\.
+For more information about session tags, see [Passing Session Tags in AWS STS](id_session-tags.md)\.

 **Note**
 The size of the security token that AWS STS API operations return is not fixed\.
 We strongly recommend that you make no assumptions about the maximum size\.
 The typical token size is less than 4096 bytes, but that can vary\.

 ## Using AWS STS with AWS Regions<a name="using_sts_regions"></a>

 You can send AWS STS API calls either to a global endpoint or to one of the Regional endpoints\.
 If you choose an endpoint closer to you, you can reduce latency and improve the performance of your API calls\.
-You also can choose to direct your calls to an alternative regional endpoint if you can no longer communicate with the original endpoint\.
+You also can choose to direct your calls to an alternative Regional endpoint if you can no longer communicate with the original endpoint\.
 If you are using one of the various AWS SDKs, then use that SDK's method to select a Region before you make the API call\.
 If you are manually constructing HTTP API requests, then you must direct the request to the correct endpoint yourself\.
 For more information, see the [AWS STS section of *Regions and Endpoints*](https://docs.aws.amazon.com/general/latest/gr/rande.html#sts_region) and [Managing AWS STS in an AWS Region](id_credentials_temp_enable-regions.md)\.

 The following are the API operations that you can use to acquire temporary credentials for use in your AWS environment and applications\.

 ## [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html)—Cross\-Account Delegation and Federation Through a Custom Identity Broker<a name="api_assumerole"></a>

-The `AssumeRole` API operation is useful for allowing existing IAM users to access AWS resources that they don't already have access to, such as resources in another AWS account\.
+The `AssumeRole` API operation is useful for allowing existing IAM users to access AWS resources that they don't already have access to\.
+For example, the user might need access to resources in another AWS account\.
 It is also useful as a means to temporarily gain privileged access—for example, to provide multi\-factor authentication \(MFA\)\.
 You must call this API using existing IAM user credentials\.
 For more information, see [Creating a Role to Delegate Permissions to an IAM User](id_roles_create_for-user.md) and [Configuring MFA\-Protected API Access](id_credentials_mfa_configure-api-require.md)\.

 This call must be made using valid AWS security credentials\.
 When you make this call, you pass the following information:
 + The Amazon Resource Name \(ARN\) of the role that the app should assume\.
-+ The duration, which specifies the duration of the temporary security credentials\.
++ \(Optional\) Duration, which specifies the duration of the temporary security credentials\.
 Use the `DurationSeconds` parameter to specify the duration of the role session from 900 seconds \(15 minutes\) up to the maximum session duration setting for the role\.
 To learn how to view the maximum value for your role, see [View the Maximum Session Duration Setting for a Role](id_roles_use.md#id_roles_use_view-role-max-session)\.
 If you do not pass this parameter, the temporary credentials expire in one hour\.
 The `DurationSeconds` parameter from this API is separate from the `SessionDuration` HTTP parameter that you use to specify the duration of a console session\.
 Use the `SessionDuration` HTTP parameter in the request to the federation endpoint for a console sign\-in token\.
-For more information, see [Creating a URL that Enables Federated Users to Access the AWS Management Console \(Custom Federation Broker\)](id_roles_providers_enable-console-custom-url.md)\.
+For more information, see [Enabling Custom Identity Broker Access to the AWS Console](id_roles_providers_enable-console-custom-url.md)\.
-+ A role session name, which is a string value that you can use to identify the session\.
++ \(Optional\) Role session name, which is a string value that you can use to identify the session\.
 This value can be captured and logged by CloudTrail to help you distinguish between your role users during an audit\.
 + \(Optional\) Inline or managed session policies\.
 These policies limit the permissions from the role's identity\-based policy that are assigned to the role session\.
 The resulting session's permissions are the intersection of the role's identity\-based policies and the session policies\.
 Session policies cannot be used to grant more permissions than those allowed by the identity\-based policy of the role that is being assumed\.
 For more information about role session permissions, see [Session Policies](access_policies.md#policies_session)\.
++ \(Optional\) Session tags\.
+You can assume a role and then use the temporary credentials to make a request\.
+When you do, the session's principal tags include the role's tags and the passed session tags\.
+If you make this call using temporary credentials, the new session also inherits transitive session tags from the calling session\.
+For more information about session tags, see [Passing Session Tags in AWS STS](id_session-tags.md)\.
-+ If configured to use multi\-factor authentication \(MFA\), then you include the identifier for an MFA device and the one\-time code provided by that device\.
++ \(Optional\) MFA information\.
+If configured to use multi\-factor authentication \(MFA\), then you include the identifier for an MFA device and the one\-time code provided by that device\.
-+ An optional ExternalId value that can be used when delegating access to your account to a third party\.
++ \(Optional\) `ExternalId` value that can be used when delegating access to your account to a third party\.
 This value helps ensure that only the specified third party can access the role\.
 For more information, see [How to Use an External ID When Granting Access to Your AWS Resources to a Third Party](id_roles_create_for-user_externalid.md)\.

 The following example shows a sample request and response using `AssumeRole`\.
-In this example, the request includes the name for the session named Bob\.
-The `Policy` parameter includes a JSON document that specifies that the resulting credentials have permissions to access only Amazon S3\.
+This example request assumes the `demo` role for the specified duration with the included [session policy](access_policies.md#policies_session), [session tags](id_session-tags.md), and [external ID](id_roles_create_for-user_externalid.md)\.
+The resulting session is named `John-session`\.

 **Example Request**